nautilus-cyberneering/pygithub/docs/how_to_sign_commits_using_the_gitpython_package.md

 ## Acknowledges

-Thanks to all the contributors all the [Import GPG GitHub Action](https://github.com/marketplace/actions/import-gpg).
+Thanks to all the contributors of the [Import GPG GitHub Action](https://github.com/marketplace/actions/import-gpg).
 It would have taken me much more time to find the solution whithout following their Typescript solution.

-And also to [Sebastian Thiel](https://github.com/Byron) who is one of the maintainer of the [GitPython](https://github.com/gitpython-developers/GitPython) package and who [pointed me and other people to the right solution](https://github.com/gitpython-developers/GitPython/issues/580#issuecomment-282473867).
+And also to [Sebastian Thiel](https://github.com/Byron) who is one of the maintainers of the [GitPython](https://github.com/gitpython-developers/GitPython) package and who [pointed me and others to the right solution](https://github.com/gitpython-developers/GitPython/issues/580#issuecomment-282473867).

 ## Other mini Python examples